RuleML/Test-Rebase/README.md

     $ git checkout master
     $ git pull ruleml master

-Note: if conflicts arise from the pull, fix these in your local checkout and commit
+2. if conflicts arise from the pull, fix these in your local checkout and commit

     $ git commit -a

-2. Select an issue from the issue tracker to work on, or create a new issue.
+3. Select an issue from the issue tracker to work on, or create a new issue.

-3. Create and switch to a new branch in your local repo, with name it, say, Issue#45.
+4. Create and switch to a new branch in your local repo, with name it, say, Issue#45.

     $ git checkout -b Issue#45

-4. Make your changes in your usual working environment (eclipse, oXygen, ...), commit frequently, using messages that are helpful to you,
+5. Make your changes in your usual working environment (eclipse, oXygen, ...), commit frequently, using messages that are helpful to you,

     $ git commit -a

 test, repeat, ...

-5. When you are satisfied with your fix, "merge" back into your master branch using rebase to squash your many commits into a single commit
+6. When you are satisfied with your fix, "merge" back into your master branch using rebase to squash your many commits into a single commit

     $ git rebase -i Issue#45
     $ git checkout master
     $ git merge Issue#45

-6. Update your repository's master branch from the ruleml repo
+7. Update your repository's master branch from the ruleml repo

     $ git fetch ruleml

-7. Reorder your commits to occur on top of everybody else's
+8. Reorder your commits to occur on top of everybody else's

     $ git rebase ruleml/master

-8. Push your commits to your remote fork
+9. Push your commits to your remote fork

     $ git push origin/master

-9. Submit a pull request to RuleML/Test-Rebase
+10. Submit a pull request to RuleML/Test-Rebase

     $ git request-pull ruleml/master